Mikael-Leger/laravel-crud/README.md

 # Project [laravel-crud]

-Small CRUD project, its purpose is to discover these technologies:
+Small (S)CRUD project, its purpose is to discover these technologies:
 - **Laravel 10.x**
 - **Livewire**
 - **UnoCSS**